Hearing Loss in Children

 The assessment, treatment, and management of hearing loss and related disorders in children involves interprofessional processes and collaboration.
 Audiologists, speech-language pathologists, otolaryngologists, pediatricians, and other specialists may be involved depending on the child’s needs.
 See the ASHA resource on interprofessional education/interprofessional practice (IPE/IPP) for more information on interprofessional collaborative practice.

 Children who are deaf and hard of hearing and their family (including parents, guardians, family members, caregivers, and support system members for the purpose of this page) are integral to assessment, treatment, early intervention, and management processes.
 These processes include planning, decision making, and service delivery.
 Comprehensive hearing health provision models include person- and family-centered approaches (Grenness et al., 2014; Sass-Lehrer, 2004).
 An international panel of experts described the guiding principles of family-centered early intervention for children who are deaf and hard of hearing, which include partnership between families and professionals, informed decision making, and access to support services (Moeller et al., 2013).
 Families who are actively involved and engaged in the assessment and treatment processes achieve better outcomes and promote successful language development in children who are deaf and hard of hearing (Costa et al., 2019; DesJardin, 2006).
-ASHA resources on this topic include person-centered care in audiology and the ASHA Practice Portal page on Cultural Responsiveness
+ASHA resources on this topic include focusing care on individuals and their care partners and the ASHA Practice Portal page on Cultural Responsiveness

 The incidence of a disorder or condition refers to the number of new cases identified in a specified time period.
 Prevalence refers to the number of individuals who are living with the disorder or condition in a given time period.